My 2005: A 5-Quarter Year of Living Patiently Frustrated

 I’m sure something happened in October, but I guess I was too busy trying to find sox that matched, lost files, misplaced computers, boxes temporarily hidden inside of cabinets, the can opener, and all the other joys of unpacking after a hasty move.
 Oh yeah … the vandalism.
 That happened in October.

 My fourth and final Star-Telegram column was scheduled for the Saturday of Thanksgiving weekend.
 However, I was able to switch dates with another columnist so that I could write mine the weekend following Election Day and Texas’s Proposition 2.
 This Proposition was the fear-and-hate-based initiative to “save marriage and families” by denying marriage to gays.
 Anticipating the outcome, I wrote my column about my friend Jim (see April above), titled “Friendship: football, band, church, and a major talk.”
-Still in the midst of recovering from the move, getting settled, filing police reports, and all that, I took off a few days before Thanksgiving to join IGS Board President Andrea Johnson, Trustee Gregg Hoffmann and his wife Pauline to represent the Institute for the third year at the National Council of Teachers of English annual convention in Pittsburgh.
+Still in the midst of recovering from the move, getting settled, filing police reports, and all that, I took off a few days before Thanksgiving to join IGS trustees Andrea, Gregg and his wife Pauline to represent the Institute for the third year at the National Council of Teachers of English annual convention – this time in Pittsburgh.

 Still unpacking and settling and arranging, we got around to shopping for furniture which actually arrived in January, but the work was done in December.
 There was also a huge effort over the last three weeks to complete editing and putting the Institute’s annual yearbook, The General Semantics Bulletin.